nmantani/archiver-MOTW-support-comparison/README.md

 For 7-Zip CLI, -snz switch is required to propagate MOTW regardless of the option above.

 <a id="*3">*3</a>: There was a MOTW bypass vulnerability of Bandizip and it was fixed in Bandizip 7.29 released on 21 November 2022 ([release note](https://en.bandisoft.com/bandizip/history/)).
-The vulnerability is almost the same as CVE-2022-41049 of Windows (<a href="#*1">*1</a>) and it can be exploited by just setting read-only file attributes to ZIP file contents.
+The vulnerability is almost the same as CVE-2022-41049 of Windows (<a href="#*1">*1</a>) and it can be exploited by just setting read-only file attribute to ZIP file contents.
 I found the vulnerability and reported it to Bandisoft, the developer of Bandizip.
 Bandisoft fixed it very quickly.

 <a id="*4">*4</a>: Accoring to [the document of Bandizip](https://www.bandisoft.com/bandizip/help/zone-identifier/), Bandizip propagates MOTW to files with the following file extensions:
 - .exe .com .msi .scr .bat .cmd .pif .bat .lnk